 Lovingly known as “Mr. Emerson”, “Handsome”, “Gayree”, “Pops”, “Dad”, “Granddad”…..

-To send flowers in memory of Gary Bernhardt Emerson, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Gary Bernhardt Emerson, please visit our Heartfelt Sympathies Store.

 Gary Bernhardt Emerson, age 83, died at home in Houston, Texas, January 14, 2020.
 A native Houstonian, Gary was born June 4, 1936.